 Connectivity between your collection and other entities is fast becoming standard practice.
 We expect to access our visual media on our phones or over the web.
-And we need to integrate the media in a collection with other applications like Slack, Dropbox, layout and design software, publication and product management systems, just to name a few.
+And we need to integrate the media in a collection with other applications like Slack, Dropbox, layout and design software, and publication and product management systems, just to name a few.

-Our understanding of image content is becoming tied to outside services as well, from the social media graph, to Machine Learning tagging, to linked data–what we can know about an image goes beyond the old concept of metadata.
+Our understanding of image content is becoming tied to outside services as well, from the social media graph, to Machine Learning tagging, to linked data--what we can know about an image goes beyond the old concept of metadata.

 Our media libraries are moving from silos to platforms, and connectivity is the key to maximizing the power of that platform.

 This post is adapted from The DAM Book 3.0, which lays out these principles comprehensively.